whisthq/whist/frontend/README.md

 - Client Applications: `/client-applications/`.
 This is the Electron application(s) which are downloaded by users and used to launch the Whist streamed browser, in addition to providing some high-level functional overlay functionalities like payments management, an omnibar with live chat support, etc.

-- Core TypeScrit Library: `/core-ts`.
+- Core TypeScript Library: `/core-ts`.
 This is a library of functions which are used across the `/frontend` folder.

-- Website: `/website`.
-This is the Whist website, which serves as a landing page with information on Whist and buttons to download the Whist desktop application(s).

 Please refer to each of those projects for their respective development practices, code standards, and further documentation.